TheRealGabHas/FileExplorer/README.md

 - ~~Sorting by `Filename` is inaccurate~~
 - The `>` (next) button currently doesn't work
 - The dark theme isn't looking very good
+- Folder indexing isn't cached.
+Implying that the size computation for large folder will consume time at each loading.